 I knew I had chosen correctly for this shot but what if I dug in too deep at contact I could miss short.
 If I clubbed up, I could take this into and over come this possible error but could also over shoot if I hit cleanly.
 Now the boulder of over-thinking was picking up speed downhill.
 I was frozen in my stance for seconds trying to figure out how to adapt the shot with the club in my hand.
 Swing harder.
 Choke up on the club.
 Move the ball up in my stance.
 Change something.
 Change Anything!!!

 What happened next was something I always wanted to do but never had the mental strength to do.
 I walked away.
-I stood up and took three paces back away from the ball.
-I shook my arms and hopped up and down a few times.
+I stood up and took three paces back away from the ball and shook my arms and hopped up and down a few times.
 My muscles wiggled into a relaxed state and the doubt fell out of my head like pool water being shook from my ears on a summer day.

 The power of relief I felt was like a wave of warmth crashing over me.
 I had lost nothing by standing up and yet I had gained so much.
 The control of my destiny was in my hands and I knew exactly what to do.
 I would stick with the original plan.

 I readdressed the ball on my aiming line.
 Once I let out my last breath, my swing cycled pure and clean.
 The ball left the clubface in a clean launch with minimal divot removed from the rain-softened ground.
 The ball came to rest on the fringe of the green giving me a long but makeable putt for birdie (which I missed two feet past).
+It was one of the purest golf shots I ever struck.

 My confidence for the rest of round held true even after a few errant shots.
 I knew I had committed myself to each shot.
 I stuck to each club selection and aiming point.
 Most shots ended of slightly off target and that was okay.